Empowering Women in the Urban Core of Kansas City Through Education, Advocacy, Personal and Spiritual Development

-View the Keeler Women's Center current calendar of events.
+View the Keeler Women's Center current April calendar.

 What is our Mission?
-Our mission is to empower women in the urban core of Kansas City through education, advocacy, and personal and spiritual development.
+Our mission is to empower women in the urban core of Kansas City through education, advocacy personal and spiritual development.

 How do we fulfill our mission?
 We partner with professional volunteers and other non-profit organizations to provide a variety of free programs and services.
 Our licensed clinical counselors see women regardless of their ability to pay.

 How many people do we serve?
-In an average month we serve about 350 women, 20 to 25 men, and we offer childcare to approximately 20 children whose mothers are attending programs or receiving services.
+In an average month, we serve about 350 women and 20 to 25 men; we offer childcare to approximately 20 children whose mothers are attending programs or receiving services.